How to Adopt a Stepchild - Laws and Procedures in Los Angeles County*

 How are Randy's fees so reasonable when he actually has more experience than most of his competitors who charge more?

-Since 95% of my clients elect phone consultations, I also save countless hours every week in eliminated driving.
+Since I do all of my consultations by Zoom, I also save countless hours every week in eliminated driving.
 My daily workplace is my home office, as the reality of an attorney's job is spending 90% of their time researching and creating legal documents on a computer, and talking to clients and other parties on the phone.
 In today's virtual world, there is no reason to spend two hours a day fighting traffic to go to a distant office to do what can just as easily be done in a home office.

 These decisions save me a great deal of what is a typical attorney's overhead and time, and let me provide very economical legal fees, as those typical costs need not be passed on to you.